ppy/osu-wiki/wiki/Tournaments/SOFT/3/en.md

 ### Qualifiers

-The results of the qualifiers can be found via [this link](https://docs.google.com/spreadsheets/d/e/2PACX-1vTKMykaCgJRUGvMFaV4kdQJTtS4tGMvPun1fHzYbFgxCVD6XLP8ezvo-FNOCCCB_k08i5hzsBqfzWnB/pubhtml).
+The results of the Qualifiers can be found via [this link](https://goo.gl/TC4A91).

 ## Rules